tinybirdco/mockingbird/README.md

 │   ├── docs
 │   └── web
 └── packages
-    └── tinybird-generator
+    └── mockingbird
 ```

 ### Generator

-The core Mockingbird generator is under `./packages/tinybird-generator`.
+The core Mockingbird generator is under `./packages/mockingbird`.
 All new Data Types, Schemas and Destinations are added here.

 The generator is written in TypeScript & uses [Faker.js](https://fakerjs.dev/) under the hood to power much of the fake data generation.
 Custom Data Types are added on-top of Faker to supplement where needed.

 #### Adding new Data Types

-DataTypes are defined in [/packages/tinybird-generator/src/schemaTypes.ts](./packages/tinybird-generator/src/schemaTypes.ts).
+DataTypes are defined in [/packages/mockingbird/src/schemaTypes.ts](./packages/mockingbird/src/schemaTypes.ts).

 To add a new Data Type, add a new item to the `schemaTypes` object.